 2010-11: Persson had a breakout season in his second year with Red Deer as the Rebels had the second-best record in the WHL and finished first in the Central division.
 Playing on a line with 2011 number one overall pick Ryan Nugent-Hopkins (EDM), Persson’s 33 goals were tops on the Rebels and his +36 plus/minus was second only to defenseman Colin Archer (+40).
 Eleven of his 33 goals were scored on the power play and he also added 28 assists with 34 PMs.
 In nine playoff games, he scored 2 goals with 3 assists and was –3 with 4 PMs.
 Red Deer swept Edmonton before falling to Medicine Hat in a five-game second round series.
 Persson was not ranked among the 210 North American skaters in Central Scouting’s final rankings but was selected by the Islanders in the 5th round (125th overall) of the 2011 NHL Draft.

 Persson uses his size and strength to advantage and will go into tight areas to create scoring chances.
-He put up big scoring numbers in junior hockey playing on a line with Nugent-Hopkins so there is some skepticism about his individual skill set, particularly his mobility, but his competitive nature makes him an intriguing prospect.
+He put up big scoring numbers in junior hockey playing on a line with Ryan Nugent-Hopkins but has been more of a two-way, defense-first forward at the pro level.
+His mobility is sometimes an issue but his competitive nature makes him an intriguing prospect.

-Persson is playing for the Bridgeport Sound Tigers of the AHL in 2012-13.
-Long-range, he has the potential to be an effective two-way forward who will occasionally contribute on the scoring sheet by being opportunistic in tight areas.
+Persson attended his fourth training camp with the Islanders before returning to AHL affiliate Bridgeport to start the 2014-15 season.
+Now in his third season with the Sound Tigers, he has the potential to be an effective two-way forward who will occasionally contribute on the scoring sheet by being opportunistic in tight areas.